theachoem/storypad.me/content/privacy-policy.md

 ---
 date: "2025-03-12"
 draft: false
-title: "Spooky Privacy Policy"
+title: "Privacy Policy"
 ---

-**Spooky** ("we," "us," or "our") is committed to safeguarding the privacy of our users ("user" or "you").
+**StoryPad** ("we," "us," or "our") is committed to safeguarding the privacy of our users ("user" or "you").
 This Privacy Policy outlines how we collect, use, disclose, and protect your information when you access our mobile application (“App”).
 Please review this Privacy Policy carefully. **If you do not agree with the terms of this Privacy Policy, please refrain from accessing or using the App.**

 We reserve the right to modify this Privacy Policy at any time and for any reason.
 Users are encouraged to periodically review this Privacy Policy to stay informed about updates.
 By continuing to use the App after the revised Privacy Policy has been posted, you acknowledge and accept the changes and agree to be bound by the updated terms.